 - osteoporosis (your doctor may recommend taking calcium and vitamin D supplements to help prevent osteoporosis)

 - reactivation of hidden tuberculosis or other chronic infections - people who test positive for tuberculosis need to take tuberculosis-preventive medication

 - slower healing of wounds

 Prednisone is also used to treat polymyalgia rheumatica, but at a much lower dose.
 Symptoms are usually eliminated within a day or two or up to one week after the first dose.
 The dose is then slowly reduced and maintained at lower doses for at least several years and sometimes longer.

+The medication tocilizumab may be given with oral steroids, or by itself after a steroid regimen has been completed.
 Other immunosuppressant medications, such as azathioprine, methotrexate, or biologics have not been clearly shown to be helpful, though some experts feel they may have some value.

 Doctors may also prescribe low-dose (81 mg daily) acetylsalicylic acid (ASA) to help lower the risk of blindness or stroke.
 These complications may result if the blood flow carrying oxygen to the optic nerve or to the brain is cut off due to the arteritis.

 There's no easy way to prevent arteritis, but a healthy lifestyle and not smoking are always important.

 Above all, see a doctor if you have the symptoms listed in the "Symptoms and Complications" section.
 As many as 1 in 5 people with this disease will go blind without treatment, but prompt treatment can make a big difference.
 Not all physicians recognize the early clues.
 Rheumatology is the field with most expert experience in GCA and PMR.
 You should also get your eyesight checked every 2 years if you're over 50 years of age, and every year if you have diabetes.